 While remote work presents challenges for all teams and departments, creative teams are among the most affected.
 Creative collaboration is essential for brands looking to maintain brand consistency while evolving on the fly.
 Designers need to be in sync, sharing ideas, drafts, feedback, brand assets like fonts.

 The interpersonal aspects of collaboration are easier to solve with video conferencing, Slack, email, and old-fashioned phone calls.
 Sharing assets and files is a different story.
 Many brands still store assets like fonts on local servers or even individual team members’ computers, which creates a major challenge when teams can’t access them.
-Cloud-based asset management, like our Mosaic solution, provides a central management system teams can access from anywhere, anytime.
+Cloud-based asset management, like our Monotype Fonts solution, provides a central management system teams can access from anywhere, anytime.
 Coupled with cloud-based design programs, this allows your creative teams to work unimpeded through the pandemic.

 But don’t stop there.
 It’s probably best not to think of these circumstances as temporary, but instead as a chance (and perhaps your best chance) to adapt for the longer-term.
 Many people are working from home for the first time and—surprise!—they like it, even with all the stress, uncertainty, and restrictions imposed by the pandemic.
 Going back to the office, the commute, and the time away from family might be a tough sell after months of developing new habits.
 So as with everything else disrupted by COVID, this is less a momentary detour from the status quo than a shift to a new, permanent way of working and collaborating.

 So again, perhaps the biggest challenge in all of this is letting go.
 The “before” is not coming back, even if no one can say exactly what will take its place.
 But there is a path forward, and brands willing to accept some uncertainty can lay the foundation for whatever adaptation the future requires.